sc19aas/3D-object-detection/README.md

 7. Google Drive containing all my project files used in google colab https://drive.google.com/drive/folders/1ScYig5Jx61cnWL7RnpE5L3qQyNgA_OiR?usp=sharing

+training and validation datasets can be downloaded from the google drive located in /sunrgbd/sunrgbd_pc_bbox_votes_50k_v1_train and /sunrgbd/sunrgbd_pc_bbox_votes_50k_v1_val and place them in your sunrgbd folder to run a your host computer.

 steps on google colab available in 3D_Object_Detection.ipynb
 1. download and install cuda 10